vitormcruz/tome/README.md

 Tome is a Pharo framework that enables creation of Executable Specifications (not implemented yet) allowing the adoption of [ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development) discipline more generally, or simply the adoption of [BDD](https://dannorth.net/introducing-bdd/) by developers.

-To create a Basic BDD Feature just subclass from specification test just
+To create a Basic BDD Feature, just subclass from TomeFeature class:

 ```smalltalk
 TomeFeature << #MyFeature